MetaforceWebsite/metaforce-docs/pages/coreFeatures/deployments.md

 ## Start a deployment with 4 steps

--   Choose a source org and a target org
+-   Choose a source org and a target org.
--   Choose metadata components
+-   Choose your changes via package xml builder.
 -   Set deployment options
     -   `Preview the package xml file` which includes all metadata you selected in the previous step.
-    -   Set deployment test level
+    -   Set deployment test level.
-    -   Toggle the checkbox of diff changes
+    -   Toggle the checkbox of diff changes.
-    -   Set deployment type: validate only, deploy, destructive
+    -   Set deployment type: validate only, deploy, destructive.
 -   Start the deployment, Monitor Status, View deployment results.

 ![deployment](./images/deployment.gif)